ftlabs/screens/README.md

 - Deploy a new release to test using -- `npm run deploy:test`
 - Deploy a new release to production using -- `npm run deploy:prod`

+If you try and deploy using Heroku's git plugin, it will deploy a broken application as the built files are not be included in the source code.